Riverscapes/champ-transformation-tool/docs/instructions.md

 ### Installing

 To install, make sure that ArcGIS  is not running and any previous versions of the Add-In are removed.
-Simply double click on the [`CHAMP.esriAddIn`](http://www.gis.usu.edu/~jwheaton/et_al/CHAMP_TransformationTool/CHAMP.esriAddIn) after you download [it](http://www.gis.usu.edu/~jwheaton/et_al/CHAMP_TransformationTool/CHAMP.esriAddIn).
+Simply double click on the `[`CHAMP.esriAddIn`](http://etalweb.joewheaton.org/CHAMP_TransformationTool/10_1/CHAMP.esriAddIn)` after you download [it](http://etalweb.joewheaton.org/CHAMP_TransformationTool/10_1/CHAMP.esriAddIn).
 See this video for step-by-step instructions:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/Gz3jtxLN474" frameborder="0" allowfullscreen></iframe>

 ### Uninstalling

 If you ever need to uninstall the add-in, simply navigate to Customize -> Add-Ins, and remove it.
 See also:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/_WtbJKicI8I" frameborder="0" allowfullscreen></iframe>

 ###